act3-ai/data-tool/docs/usage/concepts/bottle-creator.md

 ### Push

 When all relevant metadata have been added to a bottle and the last commit is made, it is ready to be pushed.
+Note that, unlike git, pushing a bottle will automatically commit all changes.

 The syntax is: